trevor-webster/2024Fall-MOCS/docs/M1-Dynamics/W3-discrete.md

   })
 ```

-The rates of changes are still going fast, but at least with the corrected mathematical version we don't get nonsensical values.
+The rates of changes are still going fast, but at least we don't get nonsensical values.

-In some cases, we don't have the mathemetical version at hand.
-But we can always simulate the system.
-One way to draw one realization of the mathematical model is to use the [Binomial](https://en.wikipedia.org/wiki/Binomial_distribution).
-That is, how many successes that we have in, say, infecting _S_ individuals, with probability of infection determined by the expected rate of changes.
-The code will be mostly similar, but we change how we update our quantities:
+Computational simulations are powerful in part due to their flexibility.
+Instead of tracking expected rate of changes, we simulate a single realization of the model using random variables.
+In this case, we rely on the Binomial distribution, which helps us determine how many successful events occur—such as how many _S_ individuals become infected—based on the probability of infection derived from the expected rate of change.
+The code remains largely the same, but we adjust how we update key quantities.

 ```echo
 function runComputationalSIR(steps, N, β, α) {